danielfdickinson/image-handling-mod-hugo-dfd/exampleSite/content/post/image-site-resource-images/index.md

      - [site-resource/backgarden-tulips+rocks.png, "a rock garden with tulips and rust coloured plants in bloom"]
 ---

 There should be three.
-They are all full width and are cut off at a height of 630px.
+They are all full width to a maximum of screen width.

 {{< show-featured-images "metadata" >}}